 As part of our partnership with the Flamboyan Foundation, Maury is doing a different kind of parent–teacher conference in Grades 2–5: the Academic Parent Teacher Team (APTT) Meeting.
-(This is the first year for Grade 2; Grades 3–5 have been using APTT since 2014.)

 The APTT model was first developed in Arizona in the early 2000s to improve student outcomes in a struggling school district.
 When teachers began engaging with families as a group, coaching parents on specific skills, and encouraging families to work together and support each other, student achievement improved dramatically.

 Since then, hundreds of schools have used APTT, and report that they have more engaged, confident students with increased attendance; improved parent-teacher communication; and better parent-supported student learning at home.

 Three times a year, all of the families in a grade level come together to discuss critical reading and math skills.
 For example, Grade 2 families will meet this week to discuss reading comprehension and addition/subtraction fact fluency.

 During the 75-minute APTT meeting, families will learn more about each critical skill students need to learn: which standard it addresses, why it is important to their child’s overall progress, and the assessment(s) used to track student progress.
 Teachers will share resources and activities so families can practice skills at home—and even have a chance to try the activities at the meeting!